 MASTITIS

-If you’ve got a blocked milk duct or a damaged nipple and find yourself feeling super sick all of a sudden, you might have mastitis.
+If you’ve got a blocked milk duct or a damaged nipple and find yourself feeling sick all of a sudden, you might have mastitis.
 Mastitis can leave you bedridden and feeling downright horrible – the last thing a breastfeeding mama needs.

 What is mastitis?